msveshnikov/allchat/README.md

 -   Web Tools - weather, stocks, email send, Telegram, web search, etc

 ## Connect model to world with Web Tools

-Are you tired of switching between various tools and services to complete your tasks?
-Meet AllChat - the all-in-one solution for seamless code execution, data retrieval, and communication.
-Use Haiku model for below:

 -   Instantly run Python code: Just ask AI to write your code and let Python Code Run take care of execution.
 You can even create pictures or graphs - simply instruct AI to save them to a file.
 Just say _Create a python program which will draw house and clouds and save to disk_
 -   Effortlessly fetch real-time data: Easily access important information such as weather updates, stock prices, and the latest news - _just ask Whats weather in my country?_